Ethel D. Allen: Early life

-Allen was born in Philadelphia, Pennsylvania and raised by Baptist parents.
+Allen was born in Philadelphia and raised by Baptist parents.
 She attended Catholic school, however, converting and remaining a Catholic for the rest of her life.
 She attended J. W. Hallahan Catholic Girls High School.

 She studied at West Virginia State College, where she majored in chemistry and biology with a minor in mathematics, and went on to earn her Doctor of Osteopathy from the Philadelphia College of Osteopathic Medicine in 1963.
 While her parents were active in local Democratic politics, Allen eventually became a Republican volunteer, working for a variety of campaigns, including that of Dwight Eisenhower in 1952.
 She would jokingly describe herself as a "B.F.R. – a black, female Republican, an entity as rare as a black elephant and just as smart."

 As a self-described "ghetto practitioner," Allen worked in difficult and often dangerous circumstances in some of Philadelphia's poorest neighborhoods.
 At one point, she was lured to a false house call and found herself the target of a robbery.
 Four men had surrounded her, hoping to get drugs from her medical bag, but she escaped safely after wielding her gun and sending the would-be robbers running.